 Bilingual Education Cohort

-This program will focus on methodologies designed to help teachers in their assessment of student learning so that they may distinguish between difficulties in comprehending content versus difficulties in mastering the academic language demand.
+This Advanced Graduate Certificate program will focus on methodologies designed to help teachers in their assessment of student learning so that they may distinguish between difficulties in comprehending content versus difficulties in mastering the academic language demand.
 This is a perspective unique to the ESOL/BE disciplines one which, arguably, all content area teachers would benefit from learning about.
 There will be multiple sources of student learning data to inform instruction.
 Candidates will learn about differentiated instruction based on needs, learning styles and cultural differences of their students.

 The program is open to fluent speakers of Spanish who hold an initial, professional or permanent K-12 teaching certification (or are enrolled in such a program leading to such a certification) in any field except ENL/ESL/TESOL or a Language Other Than English (LOTE).
 Candidates who hold Spanish certification, for example, are not eligible for this program.
 Candidates holding other types of licenses valid in the K-12 setting may also be eligible; contact the program director for details.